 Routines are a child’s best friend (and a parent’s)

 If you’ve lived most of your life routine-free, parenthood is the time to switch gears and embrace it.
 Routines provide structure and clues for kids so they know what needs to get done when.

 Having a routine – even a somewhat loose one – means more opportunity for kids to independently take on tasks and responsibility.
-If your child normally eats breakfast after waking up, then feeds the cat, and then gets dressed, they will eventually know what to do without you having to tell them (read: less nagging!).
+If your child gets into the routine of eating breakfast after waking up, then feeding the cat, and then getting dressed, they will eventually know what to do without you having to tell them (read: less nagging!).

 Help kids problem-solve